 The Solar Massachusetts Renewable Target (SMART) Program is the newest program established to support the development of solar in Massachusetts.
 The DOER regulation in 225 CMR 20.00 sets the regulatory framework for the program.
 The tariff based incentive is paid directly by the utility company to the system owner, following the approval of the application by the Solar Program Administrator.

 The SMART Program is a 1600MW declining block incentive program.
 Eligible projects must be interconnected by one of three investor owned utility companies in Massachusetts: Eversource, National Grid, and Unitil.
 Each utility has established blocks that decline in incentive rates between each block.
-For more information on program design, see the presentation created by DOER below.

 All applications received through 11:59 PM ET on November 30, 2018 will be considered as having been submitted at the same time for the purposes of determining placement in a Capacity Block.